softwaremill/ox/doc/utility.md

 # Utilities

 In addition to concurrency, error handling and resiliency features, ox includes some utility methods, which make writing direct-style Scala code more convenient.
-When possible, these are `inline` methods, hence without any runtime overhead:
+When possible, these are `inline` methods taking `inline` parameters, hence incurring no runtime overhead.

+Top-level methods:

 * `uninterruptible { ... }` evaluates the given code block making sure it can't be interrupted

+Extension functions on arbitrary expressions:

-* `.discard` extension method evalutes the given code block and discards its result, avoiding "discarded non-unit value" warnings
+* `.discard` extension method evaluates the given code block and discards its result, avoiding "discarded non-unit value" warnings
+* `.tapException` and `.tapNonFatalException` allow running the provided side-effecting callback when the expression throws an exception